Praenyth/Praenyth/README.md

-My online alias is Praenyth or Payua but people call me Prae.
-I am currently trying to learn Kotlin for some dumb ideas I have and I might get a developer job if I learn enough.
+My online alias is Praenyth but people call me Prae.
+I am doing programming as a hobby and I'd like to do some dumb stuff and maybe some actual useful stuff maybe, but most likely dumb stuff. :)

 # Fluent in:
 Kotlin

 # Currently Learning:
-C++

 # Plan to Learn:
 C++, C#

-# Not Interested in, But could learn
-HTML, CSS, and Javascript